Ruslan Salakhutdinov and Andriy Mnih

 To provide additional insight into the performance of different algorithms we created a smaller and much more difficult dataset from the Netflix data by randomly selecting 50,000 users and 1850 movies.
 The toy dataset contains 1,082,982 training and 2,462 validation user/movie pairs.
 Over 50% of the users in the training dataset have less than 10 ratings.

 To speed-up the training, instead of performing batch learning we subdivided the Netflix data into mini-batches of size 100,000 (user/movie/rating triples), and updated the feature vectors after each mini-batch.
-After trying various values for the learning rate and momentum and experimenting with various values of DDD, we chose to use a learning rate of 0.005, and a momentum of 0.9, as this setting of parameters worked well for all values of DDD we have tried.
+After trying various values for the learning rate and momentum and experimenting with various values of $D$, we chose to use a learning rate of 0.005, and a momentum of 0.9, as this setting of parameters worked well for all values of $D$ we have tried.

 The results of the comparison are shown on Figure 2 (left panel).
 Note that the curve for the PMF model with spherical covariances is not shown since it is virtually identical to the curve for the model with diagonal covariances.
 Comparing models based on the lowest RMSE achieved over the time of training, we see that the SVD model does almost as well as the moderately regularized PMF model (PMF2) (0.9258 vs. 0.9253) before overfitting badly towards the end of training.
 While PMF1 does not overfit, it clearly underfits since it reaches the RMSE of only 0.9430.
 The models with adaptive priors clearly outperform the competing models, achieving the RMSE of 0.9197 (diagonal covariances) and 0.9204 (spherical covariances).
 These results suggest that automatic regularization through adaptive priors works well in practice.
 Moreover, our preliminary results for models with higher-dimensional feature vectors suggest that the gap in performance due to the use of adaptive priors is likely to grow as the dimensionality of feature vectors increases.
 While the use of diagonal covariance matrices did not lead to a significant improvement over the spherical covariance matrices, diagonal covariances might be well-suited for automatically regularizing the greedy version of the PMF training algorithm, where feature vectors are learned one dimension at a time.